kurogosane1/angularmusic/README.md

 #Angular Music App

 This app is made using Angular version 4 and Multer.
 Multer was used to store locally the files and using Nodejs Fs tool to work with.
 This was originally created with the purpose of using it on Electron.
-However, electron doesn't utilize express and this can't be used on a website. however, this will work under local server.
+However, electron doesn't utilize express and this was not meant to be used on a website. however, this will work under local server.
+It will be later on converted to work with electron and then have a desktop running apps only.

 To use this just go to folder and type `npm install` and once installed then enter this command  `ng build && node server.js`.